Gera1313/social-network/README.md

 The project is to build an API for a social network web application where users can share their thoughts, react to friends’ thoughts, and create a friend list.
 I will use Express.js for routing, a MongoDB database, and the Mongoose ODM.
 In addition to using the [Express.js](https://www.npmjs.com/package/express) and [Mongoose](https://www.npmjs.com/package/mongoose) packages, I may also optionally use a JavaScript date library of my choice or the native JavaScript `Date` object to format timestamps.

-No seed data is provided, so I will need to create my own data using Insomnia after I have created my API.
+I will create my own data using Insomnia after I have created my API.

 ## User Story